-The Site will be open for pedestrian and bicycle access to Newton Upper Falls, will provide options for residential and commercial uses that will enhance the neighborhood uses.
+The Site will be open for pedestrian and bicycle access to Newton Upper Falls, and will provide options for residential and commercial uses that will enhance the neighborhood uses.

-The Project enhances a large, paved and currently underutilized site.
+The Project replaces a large, paved and currently underutilized site.

 The Project will provide various open spaces and parks available to the public, including a public splash park to be operated by the City’s Department of Parks and Recreation.